 - Coordinating teaching assistant: Mohammadreza Fani Sani, M.Sc., Anahita Farhang Ghahfarokhi M.Sc

-- Registration: During central registration process in July.
+- Registration: During the central registration process in February 2020.

 - Language: English

 Room 2010, Seminar room Chair of Process and Data Science, Ahornstr.
 55, 52074 Aachen

-The learning objective of this pro-seminar is twofold, first to train students to improve their critical thinking through understanding research methodology and instructing them how to write a scientific paper.
+The learning objective of this pro-seminar is twofold, first to train students to improve their critical thinking through understanding research methodology and instructing them on how to write a scientific paper.
 Also in this pro-seminar, we will employ data preprocessing as a group of algorithms that enables students to become more familiar with data analysis and data science.

 This pro-seminar briefly introduces fundamentals of data preprocessing which is one of the main steps in any data science project that involves transforming raw data into an understandable format.
-Real data is generally noisy, incomplete, inconsistent, and/or lacking certain behaviours.
+Real data is generally noisy, incomplete, inconsistent, and/or lacking certain behaviors.
 Data preprocessing comprises a series of techniques that resolve issues and their causes in order to produce more accurate and trustable results.